-Opened to the public in 1830 as the Königliches Museum (Royal Museum, the current name was adopted in 1845), the Altes Museum is housed in an imposing Neoclassical building, designed by Prussian architect Karl Friedrich Schinkel, located on the Lustgarden park in the Museuminsel (Museum Island) cultural district of Berlin.
+Opened to the public in 1830 as the Königliches Museum (Royal Museum, the current name was adopted in 1845), the Altes Museum is housed in an imposing Neoclassical building, designed by Prussian architect Karl Friedrich Schinkel, located on the Lustgarten park in the Museuminsel (Museum Island) cultural district of Berlin.

-Schinkel’s design carefully mixed various references to classical architecture, such as the frontal portico adorned with ionic columns and a large rotunda, clearly inspired by that of the Pantheon in Rome.
+Schinkel’s design carefully mixed various references to classical architecture, such as the frontal portico adorned with Ionic columns and a large rotunda, clearly inspired by that of the Pantheon in Rome.

-The museum’s building, severely damaged during the World War Two, was re-opened in 1966 after a major restoration.
+The museum’s building, severely damaged during World War Two, was re-opened in 1966 after a major restoration.
 In 2011, the museum underwent a complete renovation, after a design by Hilmer Sattler architects.

 The Altes Museum in Berlin, south facade; photo: Jan-Willem Reusink